on-ai/AAA/README.md

 - **Model Improvement - AUC**: Several classification and ensemble models were applied to select best model.
 The best model and technique are identified in this project.

 ### Results
-- The prediction performance turned out to be quite impressive, with a great **AUC** on test set across most products.
+- The prediction performance is evaluated via the **AUC** value, on test set across most products.
 The high AUCs gives confidence to use the predicted probabilities of purchasing for clustering.
 - An ideal number of clustering is identified to **provide actionable recommendations and product strategy**.
+AAA could reduce its costs, and advertize their Credit Cards and Mortgage offers.